 Before you can clean your gutters, you have to see what kind of shape they're in.
 See if your drainage system shows any signs of corrosion, look for any holes or leaking joints and check for any loose, missing or bent gutter hangers.
 Use masking tape to mark where there are problems so you can go back to them quickly when you are ready to make repairs.

 Gutters and downspouts keep water away from your home's foundation and are essential to any home's structural health.
 By taking care of your roof's drainage system, you can extend the life of your roof and help prevent water damage to your home.
 Follow the steps below to learn how to effectively clean, repair and maintain your gutters and downspouts.

 Clean Gutters and Downspouts

 A clean gutter is a properly functioning gutter.
-Here's how to keep them clog-free and running smoothly
+Here's how to keep them clean, clog-free and running smoothly.